artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 ### 1.9.3 (unreleased)

 - Reduce timeout for changing "Pending" recurring contributions to "Failed" from 24 hours to 0.66 hours.
-See https://github.com/artfulrobot/uk.artfulrobot.civicrm.gocardless/issues/76 You can still override this as a parameter, should you wish.
+See [issue #76](https://github.com/artfulrobot/uk.artfulrobot.civicrm.gocardless/issues/76) You can still override this as a parameter, should you wish.

 - developers: fixed problem getting and setting the processor ID in import script.
 Thanks @jmdh for this.
 Also, there's been a massive refactor of the import script.